ridercz/Altairis.Services.DateProvider/README.md

 ### Rounding the Time

 Getting date and time using .NET `DateTime.Now` or SQL Servers `GETDATE()` is simple and precise.
-Often _too much_ precíse, actually, as the precision goes well beyond current second.
+Often _too much_ precÃ­se, actually, as the precision goes well beyond current second.
 How much?
 It's hard to say, because it differs depending on the data type used, and it's not the same in C# and database.

 Working with miliseconds and beyond may bring simple comparation to solving interval task.
 So the providers will allow you to trim the precision to last second or even last minute, because that's usually more than enough.